-FHF05 sensors are often used to measure on industrial walls and metal surfaces, estimating the installation's energy balance and the thermal transmission of walls.
+FHF06 is often used to measure on industrial walls and metal surfaces, estimating the installation's energy balance and the thermal transmission of walls.
 Typically, the total measuring system consists of multiple heat flux- and temperature sensors.
 In many cases, heat flux sensors are used for trend monitoring.
 In such cases, reproducibility is more important than absolute measurement accuracy.

-Figure 4.1.1 Example of model FHF05-85X85 foil heat flux sensor being installed for measurement on an industrial pipe.
-The sensor is mounted on a well-prepared curved surface.
+Figure 4.1.1 Example of model FHF06 high temperature foil heat flux sensor being installed for measurement on a car exhaust.
+FHF06 is flexible and can be easily mounted on a curved surface like a pipe or tube.

-5 Installation of FHF05 sensors
+5 Installation of FHF06

-Before performing a measurement and permanently installing a heat flux sensor, we recommend extensively testing the sensor and the entire measuring system.
+Before performing a measurement, and permanently installing a heat flux sensor, we recommend to extensively test the heat flux sensor and the entire measuring system.